 Breathability, Comfort, and Suspension

-In addition, the back panel is adjustable to fit a torso length range of 16 to 23 inches, which makes it a versatile, comfortable fit for people of many sizes.
-The hip belt also adjusts to fit a range of 26 to 50 inches, depending on whether you purchase the small or large size option.
+The back panel is adjustable to fit a torso length range of 16 to 23 inches, which makes it a versatile, comfortable fit for people of many sizes.
+The waist strap also adjusts to fit a range of 26 to 50 inches, depending on whether you purchase the small or large size option.

 The aforementioned AirScape back panel promises to achieve better weight distribution, in addition to the lightweight internal frame.
 The overall weight is held closer to your body, as the back panel keeps the bag flat.